isopink/isopink.github.io/_posts/2025-04-07-Linear Model L.md

 #### 3. Linear Regression

 So far, we’ve covered classification problems with discrete outputs.
 Now let’s deal with regression, where the output is a real-value.
-Let’s revisit the [__credit approval example__](https://isopink.github.io/Learning-problem/).
+Let’s revisit the [<u>credit approval example</u>](https://isopink.github.io/Learning-problem/).
 This time, we want to determine a credit line.
 Here's the input table.

 <br>